Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 I took so many photos.
 Few of those photos will have done the Cathedral justice but take look at some of them… the place is incredible.

 This unusual church (it is octagonal on the outside but circular inside) was built during the 13th century in the Romanesque style although there’s little that is Romanesque about the church now.
 The church has suffered much damage over the centuries since it was built (particularly during the Spanish Civil War) and; while it has been beautifully restored it has been repaired in a predominantly 18th century style.
-That style doesn’t do too much for me but the views from it’s bell tower are special.
+That particular style doesn’t impress me but the views from the bell tower are special.

 I thought the views over the Huecar Gorge from near the Cathedral were impressive but they just kept getting better as I moved further up the Old Town.
 The bell tower of the Iglesia San Pedro provides some wonderful panoramic views in all directions, especially those over the rooftops towards the Cathedral and the San Pablo Bridge but then; I arrived at the Mirador de Camilo Jose Cela near the 17th century Convento de las Camelitas Descalzas and the word panorama took on a whole new meaning.
 The view from this particular Mirador over the Huecar Gorge is something else…